alexcherry83/net-useful/README.md

 GEO-IP is a tool to check how IP address (the whole /24 network) is displayed in top geo ip databases.
 Also it displays the data from whois database, that is based on RIR database.

-MK CONFIGS folder have different Mikrotik configurations for queues
+MK CONFIGS folder has different Mikrotik configurations for queues

 SPL SCRIPTS has few useful scripts that work with SPLYNX API.
 - ppp-mikrotik takes all Internet services from splynx and exports usernames and passwords to mikrotik PPP secrets configuration.